 What Crimes Does Serpa Law Office Defend on Behalf of Its Clients?

-Serpa Law Office has defended clients over two decades over a very broad range of offenses, from life felonies to misdemeanors.
+Mr. Serpa has defended clients over two decades over a broad range of offenses, from life felonies to misdemeanors.
 The following list represents broadly what we have done for our clients, but is not nearly comprehensive.
 You can contact Serpa Law Office at (617) 936-0201 to discuss what other offenses we have handled over the years.

 Massachusetts considers crimes of domestic violence to be very serious and our courts push them severely.
 Domestic violence can include threats, intimidation of a witness, assault and battery and stalking.
 A conviction of domestic violence may result in a lifetime prohibition of owning any firearm, mandatory deportation, loss of employment and loss of student benefits.
 You should consult with a lawyer immediately if your are charged with a crime of domestic violence.

 A second consequence of domestic violence offense is a judgment under the Massachusetts Abuse Prevention Act, under Chapter 209A of our General Laws.
 A second relatively new law, Chapter 211E provides similar protection from harassment or violence inflicted by people who are not family or household members or romantic partners.
 This body of law allows judges to order individuals to stay away from domestic partners or family members, as well as to pay money damages, relinquish firearms and vacate their homes for extended periods of time or for life.
 While these cases are technically civil disputes, they can lead to very serious criminal prosecutions for violations of an abuse prevention order.